cla1994/My-iOS-and-iPadOS-applications-Privacy-Policy/README.md

 # application
 Everything about apps

+I have realized two projects:

+- An iOS app to collect various objects (cards, toys...) and make audio recordings for iPhone and iPad

-This project is about an iOS app to collect coins, named "My personal coin collection"
+- An iOS app to collect coins, named "My personal coin collection" for iPhone

-Everyone can use this site to contact me with problems and questions regarding the app.
+Everyone can use this site to contact me with problems and questions regarding the apps.

 Email to contact me: claudiomenichini94@gmail.com